martinjaime/MyVimConfig/README.md

 ##Setup

-First go to a directory where you would like to store this configuration and back up your current vim configuration stored in .vim and .vimrc files.
+First go to a directory where you would like to store this configuration and back up your current vim configuration stored in .vim and .vimrc files in your home directory.

 ```
 git clone https://github.com/martinjaime/MyVimConfig.git vim
 ```
 Then create a symbolic link from the repository to .vim in your home directory.
-I clone it in my Documents folder.
-Also create a link for your .vimrc file.
+Create a link for .vim and .vimrc files.
+I had cloned it in my Documents folder.

 ```
 ln -s ~/Documents/vim ~/.vim